thstamod/light-react-validator/README.md

 ## 🎤 General idea
 The validator follows the "prototypal inheritance" model for the configuration.
 The idea is simple: The closest to the element rules and messages have higher priority, therefore they override the farther ones.
-For example, builtin validators are overridden by the user's global config validators (customValidators), which are overridden by element-specific validators.
+For example, built-in validators are overridden by the user's global config validators (customValidators), which are overridden by element-specific validators.
 Same thing with error messages.
 Because **light-react-validator** doesn't have any default error messages (yet), the element-specific error messages override the global config messages.
 Also, the **light-react-validator** re-renders only when it is necessary, hence it is very fast!

 ## 🎥 Demo